Best Running Rain Jackets of 2023

 After researching the seemingly endless list of rain jackets on the market, we took the most promising out for testing to narrow our final list to what we found to be the best rain jackets for running.
-The team at iRunFar tested these running rain jackets in some seriously wet conditions, from desert downpours to drizzle in the Pacific Northwest to summertime storms in Colorado’s San Juan mountains, to determine the best options for rainy adventures.
+The team at iRunFar tested these running rain jackets in some seriously wet — and snowy — conditions, from desert downpours to drizzle in the Pacific Northwest to summertime storms in Colorado’s San Juan mountains to atmospheric river events in California to the notoriously wet and wild weather of New Zealand.
+We were determined to find the best options for rainy adventures.
 Our team consists of professional and recreational ultra and trail runners who aren’t afraid to get out when others stay inside.
-We took these jackets through the worst weather conditions to see which kept us dry and left us soaked and sprinting for home, shivering.
+We took these jackets through the worst weather conditions to see which ones kept us dry and which ones left us soaked and sprinting for home, shivering.
+After extensive testing, we chose the Patagonia Storm Racer Jacket as our top rain jacket for its combination of performance, light weight, and fit.
+The gram-counters on our team went to the Inov8 Raceshell HZ when trying to minimize pack weight.

-See our buying advice, testing methodology, and frequently asked questions below for more background information.
-If you’re looking for a windbreaker jacket instead, check out our best running windbreaker jackets guide.
+See our buying advice, testing methodology, and frequently asked questions below for more information.
+If you’re looking for a windbreaker jacket instead, check out our best windbreaker jackets guide.

-Best Overall Running Rain Jacket: The North Face Summit Series Superior Futurelight Jacket
+- Best Overall Running Rain Jacket: Patagonia Storm Racer Jacket

-Best Overall Running Rain Jacket: The North Face Summit Series Superior Futurelight Jacket ($290)
+Best Overall Running Rain Jacket: Patagonia Storm Racer Jacket ($300)

 Cons: